Cheskieman/Testing-VPC-Connectivity/README.md

-# Testing-VPC-Connectivity......
+# Testing-VPC-Connectivity through multiple methods of connections

 ## A complete step by step guide to test VPC Connectivity

-* Connect to your Public Server from AWS Mamangement Console
+* Connect to your Public Server from an AWS Manangement Console

-* Test connectivity between your EC2 instances
+* Test connectivity between two EC2 instances

 * Test VPC connectivity with the internet.